Juliusan/ide-erlang/README.md

 TODO list:
 * Check Atom dependencies of the package and publish a real Atom package.
-* Move log file close to the package source.
 * Make documentation (source) of dependencies available for `erlang_ls`.
 * Check the loading time.
 Currently the package almost freezes the computer for several seconds while the sources are being analysed.
 Maybe it is because of